BindaCMS/binda-api/README.md

 bundle install
 ```

-(If you have installed Binda already you can skip next steps)
+(If you have already installed Binda you can skip the following steps)

-Setup the database.
-If you are going to use Postgres set it up now.
+Setup the database credentials and create a database.

 To complete binda installation run the installer from terminal.
 Binda will take you through a short configuration process where you will setup the first user and some basic details.